Life insurance for new parents

 How much does life insurance cost?

 The cost of life insurance for new parents depends on many variables, such as the amount of cover you need and your policy length, as well as your age, health, lifestyle, and whether you smoke.
-You can also make savings if you pay your premiums annually rather than every month.

 If you're in a relationship, you may also be considering whether you need a joint life insurance policy or two single policies.
 Joint life insurance can be cheaper, but these policies only pay out once if the first person dies during the length of the policy, so you will need to consider the implications if your surviving partner is left without cover.
 Read our joint life insurance vs single life insurance for more information.